 - Brainless Beauty: Most of the beauties, although there are a few who are fairly intelligent and come across as Book Dumb but otherwise savvy.

 - Dumb Blonde: Many of the beauties fit this trope.
 In fact this trope is part of the point of the series.
 BUT, part of the point is also that most of them are not dumb, and have brains that they can use if given incentive.

 - Elimination Catchphrase: “I’m afraid I’m going to have to ask you to leave the mansion”.

-- Eliminated From The Race: Generally, the teams are eliminated by a quiz.
+- Eliminated from the Race: Generally, the teams are eliminated by a quiz.